opensearch-project/documentation-website/_dashboards/discover/index.md

 You can use the search toolbar or enter a DQL query in the **DevTools** console to search data in Dashboards.
 The search toolbar is best for basic queries, such as searching by a field name.
 DQL is best for complex queries, such as searching data using a term, string, boolean, date, range, or nested query.

-1. In the search toolbar, enter the boolean query `FlightDelay:true AND FlightDelayMin >= 60` to search the data for flights delayed 60 minutes or longer.
+1. In the search toolbar, enter the boolean query.
+For example, `FlightDelay:true AND FlightDelayMin >= 60` to search the data for flights delayed 60 minutes or longer.
 1. Select **Update**.
 2. (Optional) Select the arrow icon `>` in a table row to expand the row and view the document table details.